-Should the value in the brackets be greater than the number of labels or should the value be zero or less, program execution will proceed to the statement following the GOTO statement.
-Should the value in the brackets be a real number, all decimal points will be cut off and what remains will be treated as an integer.
+If the value in the brackets is greater than the number of labels or should the value be zero or less, program execution will proceed to the statement following the GOTO statement.
+If the value in the brackets is a real number, all decimal points will be cut off and what remains will be treated as an integer.

-You may use constants, variables or equations for the <expression> term However, you may not use vector-type data.
+You may use constants, variables or equations for the <a href="expressio